pyfar/pyfar/CONTRIBUTING.rst

 - Test specific parameter combinations if required
 - Test with single and multi-dimensional input data such Signal objects and array likes
 - Test with audio objects with complex time data and NaN values (if applicable)

-pyfar functions should raise errors if

-- audio objects do not have the correct type
-- strings have invalid values
-- invalid parameter combinations are used

-pyfar functions should raise warnings if

-- results might be wrong or unexpected
-- possibly bad parameter combinations are used

 Tips
 ~~~~~~~~~~~